 Hunter Dubbs graduated from Pennsylvania College of Technology in 2020 with a degree in Software Development & Information Management.
 Hunter and Jake both attended Biglerville High School.
 Together they won multiple competitions in the Technology Student Association.

-Sabrina Yushinski is a Food Science Major at Penn State University Park.
-Sabrina is in charge of finding the best ways to maintain high food quality and promoting sustainable farming practices.
+Sabrina Yushinski is a Food Science Major at Penn State.
+Sabrina is in charge of communicating with vendors, as well as finding the best ways to maintain high food quality and promoting sustainable farming practices.